ryanmorr/action-observer/README.md

 # ActionObserver

 Solution for capturing user triggered action events (click, submit) pre-initialization as they bubble up to the document element.
-Allows the event to be handled immediately or queued for processing once the page has finished initializing while still acknowledging the user’s actions.
-Please refer to [http://www.ryanmorr.com/maintain-responsiveness-by-capturing-unbound-action-events](http://www.ryanmorr.com/maintain-responsiveness-by-capturing-unbound-action-events) to read more.
+Allows the event to be handled immediately or queued for processing once the page has finished initializing.
+Please refer to the [blog post](http://www.ryanmorr.com/maintain-responsiveness-by-capturing-unbound-action-events) to read more.

 ## Usage

+To start, you'll want to add the script in the head of the HTML.
+This is important because it must be loaded *before* the DOM has started to load and scripts have begun executing so that action events can be captured pre-initialization.
+You may also want to consider adding the script lnline to avoid the extra HTTP request.

-To start, add a `data-observe` attribute to any element you wish to observe events on:
+Next, add a `data-observe` attribute to any element you wish to observe events on:

 ```html
 <!--Observe click events-->